seba-1-dev/manuale-osint/README.md

 Why this exists

-For a few years now, I've been studying and practicing OSINT and digital investigation.
+For the past few years, I have studied and practiced OSINT and digital investigation.
 Over time, I had accumulated scattered notes, drafts, and fragments on tools, techniques, and methodologies — too many to keep track of, too disorganized to be truly useful.

 I decided to put things in order: gather everything into a single, organized, verified, and easy-to-consult manual, and share it for academic and educational purposes, hoping it can be useful to others approaching this field too.